 Integration Challenges and Opportunities in Divided Countries

-Duration: 12 months (2024-25) · PI: Steven Denney (University of Vienna) · Funding: 2023 Overseas North Korea-Unification Policy Academic Research Support Grant; University of Vienna
+Duration: 12 months (2024-25) · PI: Steven Denney (European Centre for North Korean Studies, University of Vienna) · Collaborators: Ruediger Frank, Robin Brehm, Tianzi Zhou (European Centre for North Korean Studies, University of Vienna), Peter Ward (Sejong Institute) · Funding: 2023 Overseas North Korea-Unification Policy Academic Research Support Grant, Institute for Far Eastern Studies (IFES), Kyungnam University

 Overview